logicallysynced/Chroma-for-Stardew-Valley/README.md

 ##Features

-* Display HP and Stamina across your keyboard's function keys and the Razer Mamba's strip lighting.
+* Display HP and Stamina across your keyboard's function keys, FireFly and the Razer Mamba's strip lighting.
 * HUD effects for your selected item on your hotbar.
 * Interaction effects when farming, foraging, mining, fishing or fighting across BlackWidow Keyboards.
 * Nightly countdown effect across BlackWidow Keyboards between 12AM and 2AM in game.